hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    traffic to the VNC server.
 The exact procedure is explained in length in the pages ":ref:`ssh tunnel using PuTTY`" (for Windows) and ":ref:`tunnel OpenSSH`" (for or Linux and macOS) .
-   You'll need to tunnel port number (5900 + server number) (5902 in the example above) on you local machine to the same port number on the node on which the VNC server is running.
+   The easiest thing to do is to tunnel port number (5900 + server number) (5902 in the example above) on your local machine to the same port number on the node on which the VNC server is running, but you can use another port number on your local machine.
 You cannot use the generic login names (such as login.hpc.uantwerpen.be) for that as you may be assigned a different login node as you were assigned just minutes ago.
 Instead, use the full names for the specific nodes, e.g.,